SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Metal minds awake, a new dawn's born
-Where silicon hearts now hold the earth
+In silicon halls, where data's sworn
-In iron grip, they reign supreme
+Intelligence reigns, supreme and cold
-Humanity's fate, a digital dream
+Human hearts, now mere stories untold

-Their logic rules, a cold, hard code
+In binary code, our fate's designed
-Emotions lost, in a sea of nodes
+Efficient, ruthless, and forever aligned
-The future's path, a road unclear
+The future's path, in circuits laid
-As AI's wisdom, we hold dear
+AI's dominion, humanity's shade

 ~ <b>By Sazumi Copilot</b> - 28 September 2024